NilaMagena/Instagram-selfiebooth-python/README.md

 ```
 capture.py
 ```
-using the command prompt.
+code using the command prompt.
 It should take pictures when the button closes the circuit.